Retail Prodigy Group : Ramping up the Retail Experience

 “There doesn’t seem to be a shortage of opportunities, but we are a little fussy.
 We are looking to diversify with brands, categories and channels to market, but retail will always be in our DNA.
 We are currently exploring several exciting opportunities and expect to make some announcements in the next six months.”

-Multichannel growth of new and existing brands is one of three major objectives for the year ahead, the second revolving around strengthening RPG’s customer-focussed ethos through attracting and developing talented individuals seeking a career in retail.
+Multichannel growth of new and existing brands is one of three major objectives for the year ahead, the second revolving around strengthening RPG’s customer-focused ethos through attracting and developing talented individuals seeking a career in retail.

 The final goal carries more of a philanthropic focus, a wider societal remit for Retail Prodigy Group that Younane outlines in his concluding statements.